top of page

 Coding for Climate Action (KS1)

-Pupils explore how technology can be used to help mitigate the effects of climate action.
-Pupils use a pre-coded micro:bit to detect their environment e.g. movement such as shaking or rotating to simulate tornadoes or earthquakes.
-If over 50% of pupils’ micro:bits detect a stimulus, a warning will be triggered across all micro:bits.
+Pupils explore how technology can aid climate action.
+Using pre-coded micro:bits, they detect environmental changes - like shaking or rotating -to simulate tornadoes or earthquakes.
+If over 50% of micro:bits register a stimulus, a warning triggers across all devices.

 Programming environment: MakeCode / Block